lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

-When you start a compute session, the user has access to the ``/home/work/`` directory, and the normal directores and files created under ``/home/work/`` will disappear when the compute session is destroyed.
+When you start a compute session, the user has access to the ``/home/work/`` directory, and the normal directores and files created under ``/home/work/`` will disappear when the compute session is terminated.
 This is because compute sessions are dynamically created and deleted based on the container.
 To preserve the data inside the container independent of the life cycle of the container, a separate host folder must be mounted into the container, and then files must be